openshift/enhancements/enhancements/console/customize-perspectives.md

 Additional perspectives can be dynamically added with the [Perspective extension](https://github.com/openshift/console/blob/master/frontend/packages/console-dynamic-plugin-sdk/src/extensions/perspectives.ts).

+#### Story 4

+As a cluster admin, I want to disable the guided tour of a perspective.
+The main purpose for that in [RFE-3883](https://issues.redhat.com/browse/RFE-3883) was to show an alternative guided tour to the user.

 ### Goals

 - Allow cluster admins to hide the user perspectives.
 - Provide a way that cluster admins can do this based on resource permissions (RBAC).
+- Enable them to disable just the default guided tour.

 ### Non-Goals

 - Validating the console resource in the operator and inform the cluster admins with an error because the operator doesn't know the available perspectives provided by the console plugins.
 - Allow cluster admins to customize the navigation menu along with perspectives for users or groups.
+Checkout `pinned-resources.md` for that customization option.

 ## Proposal